ncatlab/nlab-content/pages/7/1/7/1/1717/content.md

   For $g \in G_1$ we write $\bullet \stackrel{g}{\to} \bullet$ for the corresponding 1-morphism in $\mathbf{B}G$;

-* Compositition of 1-morphisms is given by the product operation in $G_1$.
+* Composition of 1-morphisms is given by the product operation in $G_1$.
 There are two choices for the order in which to form the product.

   * **(convention F)** horizontal composition is given by